-Most of the population of Egypt is concentrated in the Nile Valley, particularly in Cairo, which has nearly a quarter of the population, and Alexandria; most of the remaining population live in the Delta and on both coasts of the Mediterranean Sea, the Red Sea and the Suez Canal cities, these regions constitute only 4% of the area of Egypt.
+Most of the population of Egypt is concentrated in the Nile Valley, particularly in Cairo, which has nearly a quarter of the population.
+Most of the remaining population live in the Delta and on both coasts of the Mediterranean Sea, the Red Sea and the Suez Canal cities, these regions constitute only 4% of the area of Egypt.
 While the majority of the remaining area of the Republic is desert and is uninhabited.

 Egypt is the 30th largest country in the world and a country this size also has a population to match.
 With a population of over 88 million, Egypt has the world's 16th largest population.
 Its population is so large in part because of its major cities.
 The largest city in Egypt is Cairo, which boasts a population of over 7 million.
 The next largest city, Alexandria, has about half of that number, with 3.8 million inhabitants.
 One other city, Al Jizah, has a population of 2.4 million, for a total of three Egyptian cities with populations exceeding 1,000,000.
 Thirty-four cities in the country have populations that are a bit smaller but still contribute significantly to the high population.
 These cities have populations that exceed 100,000; including Port which has over 500,000 and several cities that are approaching the half-million inhabitant milestone.